thruston/python-tabulate/README.md

 you might like to use the `label` verb to add alphabetic labels to the top each column before you start.

-Besides letters to identify column values you can use `?` to insert a random number, and `.` to insert the current row number and `;` to insert the total number of rows.
+Besides letters to identify column values you can use `?` to insert a random number.

 Note that you should use lower case letters only to refer to each column value.
 If you use an upper case letter, `A`, `B`, etc, it will be replaced by the